MattChann/apcs/README.md

 # apcs

-Work done in Stuyvesant's AP Computer Science class with Mr.Holmes from 2018-2019
+Work done in Stuyvesant's AP Computer Science class with Mr. David M. Holmes from 2018-2019